alonshrestha/alonshrestha.com.np/_posts/2019-07-21-Backup-and-restore-your-system-to-previous-state-with-SystemBack.markdown

 ![](/assets/images/blog/2019-07-21/1.PNG)

-####  How to use ?
+####  How to use?
-- After installation, open application by searching in windows or simply typing systemback in terminal.
+- After installation, search application by clicking on windows or simply typing SystemBack in the terminal.

 ![](/assets/images/blog/2019-07-21/2.PNG)